 4. Why do chefs love Osetra caviar?

 Chefs appreciate its balanced flavor, firm texture, and versatility.
-It pairs well with simple dishes and doesn’t overpower other ingredients.
+It pairs well with simple dishes and doesn't overpower other ingredients.
+Haute Caviar is trusted by Michelin and Bocuse-honored chefs across the US.

 5. Is Osetra the same as Oscietra or Ossetra?

 Yes.
 Osetra, Ossetra, and Oscietra are different spellings for the same type of sturgeon caviar.
+See our full explainer in the Osetra spelling guide.

 6. How should Osetra caviar be served?